joan31/arch-aegis/README.md

 ### 🛟 UKI Recovery
 - **Fallback UKI** built with a more generic initramfs for recovery
-- Provides a recovery boot option if the normal UKI or the installed kernel fails to boot correctly
+- Provides a recovery boot option if the normal **UKI** fails to boot correctly, particularly in cases where the default initramfs lacks the hardware support required to boot the system
 - Can be used to boot the system and perform recovery operations when the normal boot path is broken
 - Works alongside **BTRFS snapshots** to restore the system to a previous known-good state